belfastkeyboard/CHeap/README.md

   - For performance reasons there are no memory safety checks in release builds (i.e. uses asserts for runtime safety checks)
 - Reduced calls to malloc/free
-  - Architecting memory to avoid manually allocating memory as often results in improved performance and less memory fragmentation
+  - Architecting memory to avoid malloc/free calls when possible results in improved performance and less memory fragmentation
   - Fewer calls to malloc/free reduces opportunities for leaks, double free, or other incorrect handling of memory